citp/privacy-policy-historical/b/bo/bob/bobvila.com.md

-> *The following text is extracted and transformed from the bobvila.com privacy policy that was archived on 2011-06-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110610155415id_/http%3A//bobvila.com/static/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bobvila.com privacy policy that was archived on 2011-11-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111125043617id_/http%3A//www.bobvila.com/pages/privacy-policy) for the most accurate reproduction.*

-# Bob Vila : Privacy Policy BobVila.com
+# Bob Vila : Trusted Home Renovation & Repair Expert

-Welcome to BobVilaOnline.com (the “Site”), which is owned and operated by B.V.T.V., Inc. (the “Company”, “we” or “us").
+Welcome to BobVila.com (the “Site”), which is owned and operated by BobVila.com, LLC (the “Company”, “we” or “us").
 We are strongly committed to protecting the privacy of your personal information.

 This privacy policy (the “Policy”) is intended to help you understand the kinds of information we may gather about you when you visit the Site or use any of its features, how we may use and disclose the information, and how you can control, correct and/or update the information.